 Do we need risk assessments?

 A risk assessment is simply the process of thinking about possible hazards, and what you will do to avoid them.
-So, if you have gone through the process of minimising specific risks associated with your venue, participants, equipment and activity, as outlined “What can you do to avoid accidents?”, you will already have done a risk assessment.
+So, if you have gone through the process of minimising specific risks associated with your venue, participants, equipment and activity, as outlined under “What can you do to avoid accidents?”, you will already have done a risk assessment.
 Once you have thought about these things, is important to write down the decisions you make, so that you can refer to them later, and evidence them if you need to.
-For more help with this, see our page on Risk Assessments.
+For more help with this, see our page on Risk Assessment.

-Appendix 1: Sample Health and Safety Policies
+Sample Health and Safety Policies

 Sample Health and Safety policy 1: Kenyan Community Association